ncredinburgh/functional-styles/README.md

 # Functional Styles

-Functional Style Modules is an ES2015 based format for creating configurable dynamic inline styles that can be shared between different ecosystems (e.g. React, Angular, vanilla JS).
+Create functional ES2015 based style modules as an alternative to CSS.
+Props can be functions so styles can be updated by `vars` at render time rather than compile time.
+Putting a component's styles its own module allows style logic to be shared between different ecosystems that support inline styles (e.g. React, Angular and vanilla JS).

 Styles can be configured with `vars`: